- The surgical implantation of a kidney (allograft) from one human (donor) to another human (recipient).

 - Caring for transplant patients is a complex lifelong process that requires a multidisciplinary team approach.

-- NODAT is a common and serious condition that affects the overall health and the survival of a transplant recipient.
-Inability to control NODAT is associated with significant allograft failure as well as overall transplant recipient morbidity.
+- NODAT is a common condition that affects the overall health and the survival of a transplant recipient.
+Inability to control NODAT is associated with increase the risk of allograft failure as well as overall transplant recipient morbidity.

 - Peev V, Reiser J, Alachkar N. Diabetes mellitus in the transplanted kidney.
 Front Endocrinol (Lausanne).
 2014;5:141.
 [PMID:25221544]